Valley Transportation Authority: Paratransit

 VTA Access is the agency's paratransit service, a door-to-door shuttle service available to disabled people that meets the requirements of the 1990 Americans with Disabilities Act of 1990.
 MV Transportation, a for-profit agency, has been the contract paratransit broker for VTA since November 2016, after the previous broker, Outreach & Escort, was found to be overbilling the agency for its VTA Outreach service.

 Future SJC–Diridon–DAC connector

 VTA released a request for information in July 2019 to solicit concepts for a grade-separated system that would connect Diridon Station with the San Jose International Airport (SJC), a distance of approximately 3 mi.
 Potential SJC airport connector alignments include either an underground route following existing streets, or an aerial route partially along State Route 87.
 The RFI also asked potential bidders to design a continuation to De Anza College along Stevens Creek Boulevard.
 One major goal of the RFI was to determine if new technologies could be used to deliver a solution "at significantly lower costs than traditional transit projects."

-Vintage trolley service
+Holly Trolley

-VTA operates a seasonal vintage trolley service.
-It operates between Civic Center and the San Jose Caltrain stations.
-Information on this service can be found on VTA's website.
+Sometimes, in the winter, VTA operates a seasonal vintage trolley service called the Holly Trolley.
+This trolley, a joint project of the VTA and the California Trolley and Railroad Corporation, began operations in December 2012.
+As of December 2019, it operates between Civic Center and Convention Center stations, although it operated to San Jose Diridon station until 2018.

+In December 2024, VTA once again operated the Holly Trolley between Diridon and Civic Center stations.